miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/quickstart.md

 ## Dynamic data

-This works, and is a common way to isolate tests from a real HTTP server - but hard-coded responses like this have a few problems:
+This works, and is a common way to simulate HTTP responses - but hard-coded responses like this have a few problems:

    - *They're inflexible*.
 What if you want to change this route's response data in your tests?
    - *They contain formatting logic*.
 Logic that formats the shape of your JSON payload (e.g., including the root `authors` key) is now duplicated across all your route handlers.